 • Endowment funding

 • Reduction of debt or operating loss

 September 23, 2016

 Preliminary Grant Application.

-Applicants must have submitted the Preliminary Grant Application and copy of current IRS 501(c)(3) Determination Letter via email to firstname.lastname@example.org.
+Applicants must have submitted the Preliminary Grant Application, as well as a copy of their current IRS 501(c)(3) Determination Letter via email to firstname.lastname@example.org.

 October 14, 2016